Zolgensma: the assessment, treatment process, and after care – FAQs

 For more information, please see the Zolgensma Patient Information Leaflet.

-Novartis Gene Therapies have told us,
+Novartis Gene Therapies have told us:

 The clinicians at the Infusion Centre will go through all this information with you.

-NHS England’s advice is here – this is only possible if Zolgensma treatment is not successful.
+This is only possible if Zolgensma treatment is not successful.